OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_yt.md

 *Difficulty:* Beginner to Intermediate

 *Knowledge needed*: Undergrad level Physics knowledge.
-More specific domain-specific knowledge of Astronomy, hydrodynamics, finite-element methods, GIS, meteorology, geophysics, oceanography a plus
+More specific domain-specific knowledge of astronomy, hydrodynamics, finite-element methods, GIS, meteorology, geophysics, oceanography a plus

 *Programming skills:* Python

-Right now all fields defined internally by yt are loaded for all datasets where the fields are valid.
-This is suboptimal since yt ships with a number of domain-specific fields (primarily fields that are useful for astrophysics or cosmology simulations).
-This confuses new users coming from outside astronomy.

-This project would have a student develop a system for "domain contexts": sets of fields that are useful for certain scientific domains.
-Ideally, when, for example, a nuclear engineering dataset is loaded, the astronomy-specific fields should not be created.
+The original focus of yt was to analyze datasets from astrophysical simulations.
+However, use of yt has been expanding to other scientific domains, such as nuclear physics, meteorology, and geophysics.
+Still, much of the infrastructure within yt is built upon the assumption that the datasets being loaded are astrophysical and hydrodynamic in nature.
+This assumption informs the choice of derived fields made available to the user as well as the default unit system.
+For example, fields such as "Jeans mass" and "X-ray emissivity" in CGS units are of little use to an earthquake simulation.

+The goal of this project is to develop a system for domain contexts, sets of fields and unit systems associated with specific scientific domains.
+Rather than having all fields be made available to all datasets, each dataset is given a domain context, which specifies the relevant fields and most meaningful unit system.
+Domain contexts could also be subclassed to provide further specificity, for example, cosmology as a subclass of astrophysics.